rosestrobelwpi/a3-rosestrobelwpi/README.md

 My achievements are worth however you see fit

 ## Technical Achievements
-- **Tech Achievement 1**: I used a lot of middleware, including express.urlencoded, express.json, cookieSession, and express.static.
+- **Tech Achievement 1**: The middleware I used were express.json(), express.urlencoded, passport.initialize, passport.session, express.static, and passport.authenticate

 **Tech Achievement 2**I received a 100 in all 4 categories on lighthouse